galanoblcu/iesdocs_social_club/README.md

-# iesdocs
+# IESDocs Social Club
-This is a private, or a hidden repository for doc migration test in IES Docs team.
+This is a public repository for doc migration test in IES Docs team.
 Take it as a playground for fun!!!

 ## Folder
 You can create folders as needed.
 Some folders, for example, *Tpc*, was created for integration test on markdown and lightweight DITA.